Dashboard insights - threat and vulnerability management

 - Built-in remediation processes through Microsoft Intune and Microsoft Endpoint Configuration Manager

-You can use the threat and vulnerability management capability in Microsoft 365 Defender portal to:
+You can use the threat and vulnerability management capability in the Microsoft 365 Defender portal to:

 - View you exposure score and Microsoft Secure Score for Devices, along with top security recommendations, software vulnerability, remediation activities, and exposed devices